F0lak/dm_open_ref/ref/appendix/Byondapi.md

 vars, call procs, create lists, read and write from lists, and so on.

-Most of these procs return boolean values+ true if they succeed, false if not.
+Most of these procs return boolean values: true if they succeed, false if not.
 In the event of a failure, you can call `Byond_LastError()` to get the error message.